HSAFoundation/HSA-Profiler-AMD/README.md

 runtime release.
 This is a near-feature complete version of the profiler with the HSA Profiling feature set nearly on par with the CodeXL OpenCL Profiler.

+This build of the profiler is supported on Kaveri only.

 Information contained here is specific to sprofile version 3.1.4195

 The HSA Profiler is integrated into the CodeXL GPU Profiler Backend (aka